Nil-Andreu/leads-manager/README.md

 We do not have to even create our routes.
 We can use the default route, which register the endpoint and then we can make the requests to this endpoint.

+4. Create the urls inside of the leadsmanager project, which will include the file of the leads app.

+Inside of the leads app urls, we are not going to create explicitly urls, as we are going to use the router from rest_framework.

+In the urlpatterns of leads url file, we are gonig ot set that will be equal to the router.urls, which gives us the urls registered for the endpoint o fapi/leads.